The honey badger comes with a well-deserved reputation.

 A ratel will eat a variety of foods including:

-will also climb into trees to get at birds' nests and bees' honey.
+They will also climb into trees to get at birds' nests and bees' honey.

-This little African animal is extremely strong and it uses the long, sharp claws of its front feet to dig
+This little African animal is extremely strong and it uses the long, sharp claws of their front feet to dig rodents, scorpions and baboon spiders out of the ground.

 They often tear apart tree logs to get at the insect larvae and beetles inside.